linked2/onboard/README.md

 ## Data you must store

 Clearly you will need to store the `secret`.
 The other peice of information you must store is the `stageId`.
 The `stageId` uniquely identfies the installed stage for your end-customer.
 Every webhook or batch you send us must be identified with the `stageId`.
 It is unique to this installation.
-You may simply choose to store it as the webhook URL.
-More on this below.
+You may simply choose to store it as the webhook URL as in this Shopify example webhook URL `https://platform.linked2.io/api/webhooks/incoming/shopify/a28e0000-3a2a-000d-2bd0-08d69881c645`, this is a very common approach.

 Thats it, just the shared secret and the stageId.